SarahHoustonGH/Diagnostic_HealthEquityAudit/README.md

 -	Combine Step 1 (Processing, Python) with Step 2 (Display, Streamlit) to one user interface
 -	Expand “base population” to include more than one local authority
 -	Include data to highlight rural/urban disparities of referral
--	Expand analysis to more ethnic categories
+-	Expand analysis to more ethnic categories and granular ethnicities
 -	Include more intersectional analysis (e.g. age vs gender, ethnicity vs deprivation)

 ### Data sources